 III.
-RESULTS AND DISCUSSIONS
+RESULTS AND DISCUSSION

-To evaluate the performance of the proposed MKL framework, we conduct experiments on the AD dataset obtained from ADNI [2].
-The Fourier transform parameter D in our method is set to 2000, and a fivefold cross validation is conducted on the training set to optimize C (trying values 0.01, 0.1, 1, 10, 100).
-We use Gaussian kernels with ten different kernel bandwidths ( $\{2^{-3}, 2^{-2}, \ldots, 2^6\}$ multiplied by $\sqrt{d}$ with d being the dimension of the feature) for each feature representation, which yields 40 kernels in total.
+To evaluate the performance of the proposed MKL framework, we conduct experiments on the AD dataset obtained from ADNI [1].
+The Fourier transform parameter D in our method is set to 2000, and a 5 fold cross validation is conducted on the training set to optimize C (trying values 0.01, 0.1, 1, 10, 100).
+We use Gaussian kernels with ten different kernel bandwidths ($\{2^{-3}, 2^{-2}, ..., 2^6\}$ multiplied by \sqrt{d} with d being the dimension of the feature) for each feature representation, which yields 40 kernels in total.

-A. Subjects and Data Preprocessing
+A. Subjects and data preprocessing

-The AD dataset is composed of 120 subjects, randomly drawn from the ADNI database.
-It includes 70 HCs and 50 progressive MCI patients that developed probable AD after the baseline scanning.
+The AD dataset is composed of 120 subjects, randomly drawn from the Alzheimer Disease Neuroimaging Initiative (ADNI) database.
+It includes 70 healthy controls (HC) and 50 progressive MCI patients (PMCI) that developed probable AD after the baseline scanning.

-Each subject is represented by a 229-dimensional feature, coming from two heterogeneous data sources: CSF biomarkers and MRI.
-We categorize the MRI feature into three groups, namely, left hemisphere hippocampus shape (HIPL), right hemisphere hippocampus shape (HIPR), and grey matter volumes within ROI, as they capture different aspects of information.
+Each subject is represented by a 229 dimensional feature, coming from two heterogeneous data sources: cerebrospinal fluid (CSF) biomarkers and magnetic resonance imaging (MRI).
+We categorize the MRI feature into three groups, namely, left hemisphere hippocampus shape (HIPL), right hemisphere hippocampus shape (HIPR) and grey matter volumes within Regions of Interest (ROI), as they captures different aspects of information.
 We refer them (CSF, HIPL, HIPR, ROI) as four feature representations.
-For more details, the CSF biomarkers are provided by ADNI, including baseline CSF Ab (42), total tau (t-tau) and phosphorylated tau [p-tau (181)].
+For more details, the CSF biomarkers are provided by ADNI, including baseline CSF Ab (42), total tau (t-tau) and phosphorylated tau (p-tau (181)).
 The hippocampal shapes are extracted from T1-weighted MRI and represented by spherical harmonics (SPHARM) for each hemisphere.
-To mitigate the influence of misalignment, a rotation-invariant SPHARM representation [30] is employed, which also reduces the dimensionality of the shape descriptors.
-The brain regional gray matter volumes are measured within 100 ROI via an ROI atlas [31] on tissue segmented brain images that have been spatially normalized into a template space [32] after intensity correction, skull stripping, and cerebellum removal.
+To mitigate the influence of misalignment, a rotation-invariant SPHARM representation [18] is employed, which also reduces the dimensionality of the shape descriptors.
+The brain regional grey matter volumes are measured within 100 Regions of Interest (ROI) via an ROI atlas [30] on tissue segmented brain images that have been spatially normalized into a template space [16] after intensity correction, skull stripping, and cerebellum removal.